sterliakov/mypy-issues/README.md

 Compare `mypy` output on valid snippets from `mypy` issues.

+## Online usage

+To run against a PR, simply create an issue with PR number in title and wait approx. 15 minutes for results to arrive in comments.

+Comment on the issue to run again (e.g. if upstream PR was updated).

+Issues will be closed after 14 days of inactivity.

 ## Prerequisites

 * Linux (this may or may not work on other OSes or under WSL)